ompatel-2004/devops-intern-final/README.md

 The implementation covers:

 - Git-based source control
-- Feature-branch development and pull requests
+- Feature-branch and pull-request workflow
 - Shell scripting and validation
 - Docker containerisation
 - NGINX on port `8080`